 Our job is to accompany our patients during every stage of their fertility treatment.
 We want you to understand, that the follicular aspiration is a safe technique.
 The vast majority of women undergo it without any problems, and so can you.

-Now that you know more about ovarian puncture and that we have clarified some of your doubts, you may still have questions.
+Now that you know more about egg retrieval and that we have clarified some of your doubts, you may still have questions.
 We invite you to receive an answer to your still outstanding questions by contacting our experts through this simple form.